-Robert has a multidisciplinary background with work as an editor, producer, animator, architect and actor.
+Robert has a multidisciplinary background with work as an artist, editor, producer, animator, architect and actor.
 In 2000 he joined Lost Glove Film Productions to co-produce and star in the “absurdist curio” One Man’s Ceiling which premiered at the inaugural Tribeca Film Festival in New York and in the Berlin Film Market.
 His short animated piece, “The Long Walk”, an old school stop-motion graphic response to the 911 tragedy, also screened at the same festival.

 doors and windows are cut for a room;

 yet, it is the space where there is nothing